Latin Café 2000

 Advertising

-Most everyone hitting this divy West Kendall barbecue spot is here for the ribs, the burger or the loaded fries.
-But the Cuban here is worthy of the trip, in large part due to the substitution of roasted pork for smoked pulled pork, giving the entire affair a weighty smokiness.
+Why we love it: Most everyone hitting this divy West Kendall barbecue spot is here for the ribs, the burger or the loaded fries.
+But the Cuban here is worth the trip, largely thanks to the substitution of roasted pork for smoked pulled pork, which lends the entire affair a weighty smokiness.

 Recommended